varun-doshi/relliptic/README.md

-# RElliptic : Rust implementation of Finite Field Elliptic Curves
+# RELLIPTIC : Rust implementation of Finite Field Elliptic Curves

 ### Warning: This is strcitly for learning purposes currently and should not be used in any production environment

-RElliptic is an ongoing Finite Field Elliptic Curves in Rust.
+RELLIPTIC is an ongoing Finite Field Elliptic Curves in Rust.

 Current ECC Operations: </br>
 ✅ Point Creation </br>